-Irvington currently has a high school, 2 middle schools and 7 schools covering Pre-K through grade 5.
-There are several schools that no longer exist or have been converted to a different school.
+Irvington, New Jersey currently has a high school, 2 middle schools and 8 schools covering Pre-K through grade 5.
+There are several schools that no longer exist or have been converted to a different grade level.

 Clinton Avenue Elementary School was located on Clinton Ave. near the intersection with Springfield Ave.
 It had earlier been called Central School.